Project

 It turns out that this issue tracker has an internal error when it's used.

-Updated by Per Amundsen about 1 month ago
+PA Updated by Per Amundsen 10 months ago Actions #3

 I believe both adiirc and mirc allows \0 in some cases when mUnicode is true.
 I don't remember the details, I think it's something to do with some 4 byte unicode characters having \0 in some cases.